lhsazevedo/restatic/README.md

 ## Usage

-To show you how to use XStatic, I will show you a simple [Silex](http://silex.sensiolabs.org/) application.
+To show you how to use ReStatic, I will show you a simple [Silex](http://silex.sensiolabs.org/) application.

 Your application bootstrap: